joebew42/elixir_bank_account/scratch.md

 # DONE

+* introduce an authorization mechanism to authorize the HTTP requests
 * do not use the pipe operator for `Bank.AdminMock` in the tests
 * add the `verify!` to all the tests that use the `Bank.AdminMock`
 * expose the `withdraw` through an HTTP API